How to choose a Christmas plant for a gift

 Christmas Plant Buying tips:

 Pick a healthy plant without wilted leaves.
 Check for signs of illness or pest infestation.
 Soil shouldn't be bone dry, nor should it be soaking wet.
-Make sure the plant is wrapped and protected before leaving the store.
-Go straight home after buying your plant.
-Letting it sit in a cold car while you finish shopping can shock it.

 These are almost all tropical plants and have thus far lived in a greenhouse and a store, they are in no way prepared for bitter cold.
 Check plant tag for exact care directions as many holiday plants have several species and some require different care.